gnolang/ecosystem-fund-grants/ZenTasktic.md

 ### Your idea for fair funding of the proposal

-I request $7200 / month, for the duration of the grant (4 months) - which all cover all the development costs.
+I request $7200 / month, for the duration of the grant (4 months) - which covers all the development costs.

 ### What do you and the submission bring to the Gno.land platform and community?